MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/index.md

 ## Supported Entity Types

-The following list describes the available **Entity Types**, which can be used to construct an **EntityKey**.
+The following list describes the available Entity Types, which can be used to construct an **EntityKey**.
 Entity Keys are used to identify Entities in most newer API methods.

 These values are meant to be used in the **EntityKey.Type** field.